Peter Rothstein, President

-Kate Plourd Johnson, Senior Director, Communications and Public Relations
+Kate Plourd Johnson, Vice President, Communications & Public Relations

-Kate is NECEC's Senior Director of Communications and Public Relations, overseeing communications strategy, media relations and events.
+Kate is NECEC's Vice President of Communications & Public Relations, overseeing all public relations and communications strategy, including media relations, marketing and NECEC's events.
 Before joining the organization in 2013, Kate served as a Senior Account Executive at Solomon McCown & Company, a strategic communications and public relations firm serving regional and national clients facing complex, mission-critical issues.
 Prior to that, Kate was the Communications Manager for the Massachusetts Clean Energy Center, where she led communications and marketing strategy, media relations and served as the agency’s spokesperson.
 As an Assistant Press Secretary for the Massachusetts Executive Office of Energy and Environmental Affairs she served as the spokesperson for the Department of Fish and Game, Department of Agricultural Resources and the Environmental Police.
 Kate began her career as a journalist, writing for the Worcester Telegram & Gazette and serving as a staff writer for CFO Magazine.
-She holds a B.A. in Print Journalism from California State University in Long Beach as well as a M.S. in Journalism from Boston University. email@example.com
+She holds a B.A. in Print Journalism from California State University in Long Beach as well as a M.S. in Journalism from Boston University. firstname.lastname@example.org